wooriapt/jekyll-now/_posts/2018-07-17-ERC Ethereum Token Standards.md

 ERC20 ASSUMES TWO WAYS OF PERFORMING A TOKEN TRANSACTION:

-1.transfer(): As you have seen above, this function transfers a certain amount of tokens to another wallet address.
+*transfer(): As you have seen above, this function transfers a certain amount of tokens to another wallet address.

-2.approve() + transferFrom(): With this combination, you can allow a smart contract to withdraw the specified amount of tokens from your balance.
+*approve() + transferFrom(): With this combination, you can allow a smart contract to withdraw the specified amount of tokens from your balance.

 For example, you want to send 1 ETH to a new ICO project you like.
 But what if you use the transfer() function to send tokens to a smart contract by accident?
 The transaction will succeed but this transaction will not be recognized by the recipient contract.